oconnor663/jacko.io/posts/snooze.md

 That's exactly what happened in the `poll!` and `select!` examples above.
 It's also what happened in the first stream example that used `select!` and `next`.
-Internally the `next` future polled the stream by reference, and it's no coindencence that that example doesn't compile without `pin!`.
+Internally the `next` future polled the stream by reference, and it's no coincidence that that example doesn't compile without `pin!`.
 Whenever we poll something that we don't own and can't `drop`, we're at risk of snoozing it.

 [^confusing]: On the other hand, pinning is arguably the most confusing part of